Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Cincinnati's games have gone over 53.5 points in six of 22 chances this season.
+- Kansas City's games this season have gone over 54.5 points 14 of 23 times.

-- The combined points per game average of the two teams, 55.3, is 1.8 points greater than Sunday's over/under.
+- The two teams combine to score 55.3 points per game, 0.8 more than the total in this contest.

-- These two squads combine to allow 43.5 points per game, 10.0 fewer than this contest's over/under.
+- These two squads combine to surrender 43.5 points per game, 11.0 fewer than this contest's over/under.

-- The 53.5 over/under in this game is 7.3 points above the 46.2 average total in Bengals games this season.
+- The 46.2 PPG average total in Bengals games this season is 8.3 points fewer than this game's over/under.

 Chiefs stats and trends

-- Kansas City is 8-5 against the spread and 8-3 overall this season when the team scores more than 22.1 points.
+- Kansas City is 8-5 against the spread and 8-3 overall this season when the team records more than 22.1 points.

-- This year, the Chiefs have turned the ball over 25 times, four more than the Bengals' takeaways (21).
+- The Chiefs have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.